DaveBackus/Data_Bootcamp_Book/py-fun2.md

 m = map(type, anylist)
 types = list(m)
 ```
-The last line is needed because `map` produces a "map object," which isn't all that helpfu on its own.
+The last line is needed because `map` produces a "map object," which isn't all that helpful on its own.
 So we converted it to a list.

 * **reduce.** The statement `reduce(function, list)` applies a function to the elements of a list and produces a single value.
 The idea is that the calculations are connected.
 For example, we could compute a sum one element at a time:
 ```python